zhaozhao23/zhaozhao23.github.io/_pages/cv.md

 Service and leadership
 ======
+Reviewers for several academic journals, some of which are as follows:
-Reviewers for international journals and conferences, including Reliability Engineering & System Safety; Computer Methods in Applied Mechanics and Engineering; Structural and Multidisciplinary Optimization; Journal of Aerospace Engineering; Computer Modeling in Engineering & Sciences
+Reliability Engineering & System Safety
+Computer Methods in Applied Mechanics and Engineering Structural and Multidisciplinary Optimization
+Journal of Engineering Mechanics
+Journal of Aerospace Engineering
+Journal of Risk and Uncertainty in Engineering Systems, Part B: Mechanical Engineering Computer Modeling in Engineering & Sciences